Moist, super tall, flavor rich and easy strawberry muffins with ample of chocolate chips and sparkling crunchy tops!

 But baking rewards you only when you follow the procedure to the T and do not over-measure!
 I repeat DO NOT Over Measure!
 So keep these cautions on top of your mind and get ready to devour the muffins of your labor!

 - Everything room temperature please.
 I know you read this on almost every other baking blog!
-But believe me, it is small things that make all the difference.
-Room temperature ingredients combine 16483x better than cold ones!
+But believe me, it is the small things that make all the difference.
+Room temperature ingredients combine 16483x better with each other than cold ones!

 - Wash and pat those strawberries dry before cutting them.
 We don't want them to over-moisten our muffins.

 - I love to top my muffins with a lot of strawberries.
 That way some of their moisture evaporates away as the muffins bake.
 And this makes the muffins look so pretty! 😉 Don't worry!
-There are still tons of strawberries in the centers.
+There are still tons of strawberries in their center.

 - Don't cut your strawberries too big.
 Just about ½-3/4 of an inch.
-I found any bigger chunks turn your muffins a little soggy in the center.
+I found any bigger chunks turn your muffins a little soggy in the middle.

-- Please, please please don't over fold your muffin batter.
-It results in dense, dry and brick hard baked muffins!
+- Please, please please don't over fold your muffin batter ever.
+It results in dense, dry and bone dry baked muffins!

 I don't use a jumbo muffin pan for this recipe.
 Instead I bake them in regular muffin pan, filling them all the way to the top.
 The initial high temperature (5-6 minutes) will not let them spread at all.
-On the contrary, they will have those beautiful domed tops.
+On the contrary, your muffins will get those beautiful domed tops.
 Believe me, those are so satisfying to look at.

 The tops are bulkier and even taller than that muffin base itself.
 Such an unreal sight!